Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L1/NumericalIntegration/NumericalIntegration.rst

 Overview
 ========

-Three Numerical Integration methods are included: the Adaptive Trapezoidal method, the Adaptive Simpson method and the Romberg method.
+Three Numerical Integration methods are included: the Adaptive Trapezoidal method, the Adaptive Simpson method, and the Romberg method.

 Adaptive Trapezoidal Theory
 ===========================

-The trapezoidal rule works by splitting the function to be integrated up into a number of equal chunks and for each chunk, the curve is approximated by a straight line; in effect, the curve is approximated by a number of trapezoids.
+The trapezoidal rule works by splitting the function to be integrated up into a number of equal chunks and for each chunk, the curve is approximated by a straight line.
+In effect, the curve is approximated by a number of trapezoids.
 The area under the curve then can be approximated by summing the area of all the trapezoids.
 See `wiki Trapezoidal entry`_ for the theory.

 .. _wiki Trapezoidal entry: https://en.wikipedia.org/wiki/Trapezoidal_rule

-The Adaptive Trapezoidal rule takes advantage of the fact that a curve, or part of a curve, that is fairly straight (a small second derivative) needs far fewer chunks than a rapidly changing part of the curve.
+The Adaptive Trapezoidal rule takes an advantage of the fact that a curve, or part of a curve, that is fairly straight (a small second derivative) needs far fewer chunks than a rapidly changing part of the curve.
 This rule chunks up the curve in a variable way only using more chunks where they are absolutely required.
 The algorithm uses a required tolerance to determine how many chunks a given part of the curve requires.

 Adaptive Simpson Theory
 =======================